vujicictijana/MIDAS/README.md

 </ul>

+<h5> Citation: </h5>

+Please cite the following publication when referring to MIDAS: TBD

 <h5> Acknowledgment </h5>
 This work has been partially supported by the H2020 ECSEL EU Project <a href="www.insectt.eu"> Intelligent Secure Trustable Things (InSecTT)</a>